pettestor/scRNA-seq-1day-course/README.md

 If you dont have git installed you can download the course content by clicking the green "code" button on the top right of this page and selecting "Download ZIP".

-2. Open [scRNAseq-course.qmd](https://github.com/pettestor/scRNA-seq-1day-course/blob/main/scRNAseq-course.qmd) in R Studio and follow the instructions for analyzing your scRNA-seq data.
+2. Open the scRNAseq-course.html file in your prefered browser.
+In R Studio, navigate to the folder where you have the course content, start a new script and follow scRNAseq-course.html.

 ## Author